szaghi/FUNDAL/README.md

 ## Copyrights

-OAFML is an open source project, it is distributed under a multi-licensing system:
+FUNDAL is an open source project, it is distributed under a multi-licensing system:

 + for FOSS projects:
   - [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html);